inoahguy02/Auto-Boot/README.md

 # Todo:

+1. Research and implement a way to boot different flavors of a distro.
+Ex: Mint, Kubuntu, Lubuntu
-1. Add support for MacOS
+2. Add support for MacOS
-2. Turn into background process that will run on startup.
+3. Turn into background process that will run on startup.
 Will have an event listener for the external drive being plugged in
-3. Move out of the terminal stage and implement app with UI to select drive and OS
+4. Move out of the terminal stage and implement app with UI to select drive and OS